-- 3.SG bound pronouns are unique: their γ-features must match the γ-feature of an antecedent - ullet In this way, there are two algorithms for determining whether a bound pronoun φ -features are compatible with an antecedent - \blacktriangleright One route allows for φ -mismatch between the pronoun and its binder (non-3.sg) - ► The other disallows this, through additional constraints/operations on φ-matching (3.sg)
+- 3.SG bound pronouns are unique: their y-features must match the y-feature of an antecedent - In this way, there are two algorithms for determining whether a bound pronoun $\phi$ -features are compatible with an antecedent - One route allows for $\varphi$ -mismatch between the pronoun and its binder (non-3.sg) - The other disallows this, through additional constraints/operations on $\varphi$ -matching (3.sg)

-- \diamond (N.B.: this is not meant as a description of the formal derivation, but rather as a descriptive algorithm for the theoretician hypothesizing about derivations) - ► (1): Feature bundles are built during morphosyntax - e.g., $\begin{bmatrix} \pi: 3 \\ \#: pl \\ y: \emptyset \\ VAR: x \end{bmatrix}$, which spells-out as they/them/their and is interpreted as bound by x - If, as is the case for 3.sg bound pronouns, 2 γ is not specified as Ø... - ...because, e.g., it has γ-features valued as [-F, -M]... - ► ... then 3: invoke a separate set of constraints/operations
+- ◊ (N.B.: this is not meant as a description of the formal derivation, but rather as a descriptive algorithm for the theoretician hypothesizing about derivations) - ► 1: Feature bundles are built during morphosyntax - e.g., $\begin{bmatrix} \pi: 3 \\ \#: pl \\ y: \emptyset \\ VAR: x \end{bmatrix}$ , which spells-out as they/them/their and is interpreted as bound by x - ► If, as is the case for 3.sG bound pronouns, 2 y is not specified as Ø... - ...because, e.g., it has γ-features valued as [-F, -M]...

-■ Perhaps these are well-formedness constraints on possible φ -feature combinations between antecedents and bound pronouns (cf. (42))

-- (In morphosyntax?
+- ▶ ... then 3: invoke a separate set of constraints/operations - Perhaps these are well-formedness constraints on possible φ-feature combinations between antecedents and bound pronouns (cf. (42)) - (In morphosyntax?
 At LF?
-Both?) - It should be noted that prospects are weak for a syntax-only solution in which the antecedent nominal values the gender φ-feature in 3.sg pronouns - Because φ-compatibility with an antecedent is mediated by interpretation (cf. the construed reference condition and discussion in §3, including the cowgirl-type examples) - ► 4: All bound pronouns are subject to the Construed Reference Condition, (26) - Necessarily at LF, since it is about construal and context - ◆ Notably the constraints/operations in (3) don't apply all the time - ▶ Allowing mismatch for bound pronouns that are 3.PL, 1st person, or 2nd person - Different bound pronouns are subject to different derivations, depending on the pronoun's φfeature specification in the morphosyntax
+Both?) - It should be noted that prospects are weak for a syntax-only solution in which the antecedent nominal values the gender φ-feature in 3.sG pronouns - $\diamond$ Because $\varphi$ -compatibility with an antecedent is mediated by interpretation (cf. the weak identity constraint and discussion in §3, including the cowgirl-type examples) - 4: All bound pronouns are subject to the Condition on Weak Identity, (26) - Necessarily at LF, since it is about construal and context - Notably the constraints/operations in (3) don't apply all the time - Allowing mismatch for bound pronouns that are 3.PL, 1st person, or 2nd person - Different bound pronouns are subject to different derivations, depending on the pronoun's φfeature specification in the morphosyntax